coreybutler/nvm-windows/README.md

 NVM for Windows is a command line tool.
 Simply type `nvm` in the console for help.
 The basic commands are:

 - `nvm arch [32|64]`: Show if node is running in 32 or 64 bit mode.
 Specify 32 or 64 to override the default architecture.
-- `nvm install <version> [arch]`: The version can be a node.js version or "latest" for the latest stable version.
+- `nvm install [version] [arch]`: The version can be a node.js version or "latest" for the latest stable version.
+Optionally specify the version otherwise it will check wheter there is a .nvmrc file.
 Optionally specify whether to install the 32 or 64 bit version (defaults to system arch).
 Set `[arch]` to "all" to install 32 AND 64 bit versions.
 - `nvm list [available]`: List the node.js installations.
 Type `available` at the end to show a list of versions available for download.
 - `nvm on`: Enable node.js version management.
 - `nvm off`: Disable node.js version management (does not uninstall anything).